-3.2.
-The steady-state and protonmotive force
+3.1.
+The steady-state

 Mitochondria represent thermodynamically open systems functioning as biochemical transformation systems in non-equilibrium states.
 State variables (protonmotive force; redox states) and metabolic fluxes (rates) are measured in defined mitochondrial respiratory states.
-Strictly, steady states can be obtained only in open systems, in which changes due to internal transformations (e.g. O2 consumption) are instantaneously compensated by external flows (e.g. O2 supply), such that oxygen concentration does not change in the system (Gnaiger
+Strictly, steady states can be obtained only in open systems, in which changes due to internal transformations, e.g., O2 consumption, are instantaneously compensated for by external flows e.g., O2 supply, such that oxygen concentration does not change in the system (Gnaiger